Pinar del Río Province: Economy

-The province relies on tobacco farming, with Pinar del Río producing 70% of Cuba's crop, use to make the cigars that are so prized overseas.
+Ever since tobacco was discovered by European colonists, the region has relied heavily on tobacco farming, with Pinar del Río producing 70% of Cuba's crop, used to make the famed Cuban cigars that are so prized overseas.
+Tobacco is grown and harvested in the province, and shipped to Havana where they are rolled into cigars and exported.
 The best tobacco, used for more expensive cigar brands, is grown in the flat lands of San Juan y Martínez.